 Missed Dental Apointment Policy

 A missed dental appointment means lost clinical time to the practice and deprives other patients of the opportunity to benefit from this time.
-It is practice policy that any patients who fail to attend three appointments with us, may not be seen again on the NHS, (Please note: this includes short notice cancellations).
+It is practice policy that any patients who fail to attend three appointments (this includes short notice cancellations), may not be seen again on the NHS.
+Please note private appointments (including hygienist sessions) are liable for fees for failed appointments as per practice policy.

 If for whatever reason you are not satisfied with the treatment you have received please don't hesitate to discuss this with your dentist or the practice manager and we will make every effort to ensure that you are satisfied with the outcome.

 For full details of the practice complaints procedure please click here.